Rural Policy and Proofing

 England’s rural areas are subject to major demographic, economic and social changes.
-The rural population is both growing and ageing.
-Demand for housing outstrips supply, making prices unaffordable for many.
-And whilst rural economies continue to diversify, many areas experience low local wages and struggle with poor broadband connectivity.
-Closure of local service outlets and inadequate transport can leave the more vulnerable isolated.
-Yet rural communities are generally resourceful and will often take actions for themselves.
+The rural population is ageing.
+There is a shortage of affordable housing.
+And whilst rural economies continue to diversify, wages tend to be low and many businesses are frustrated by poor (broadband and mobile) connectivity.
+Closure of local service outlets and inadequate transport can leave more vulnerable residents isolated.
+Yet rural communities are often resourceful and take actions for themselves.

-Brian Wilson Associates has undertaken a range of related work to support parish and town councils, producing good practice and guidance material for the National Association of Local Councils (NALC).
+Brian Wilson Associates has undertaken a variety of projects to support individual parish and town councils plus community-based organisations, as well as good practice and guidance work for the National Association of Local Councils (NALC).